 Complete Microgreens Seed Density Chart Guide for Perfect Harvests

-Quick Answer: Proper seed density is crucial for microgreens success - too sparse wastes space while too dense creates weak, leggy growth from competition for light and nutrients.
-Large seeds like sunflower need 4-5 times more space than small seeds like broccoli, with correct spacing ensuring strong stems, vibrant leaves, and robust flavor in your harvest.
+Quick answer: Proper seed density is crucial for microgreens success - too sparse wastes growing space while too dense creates weak, leggy growth as plants compete for light and nutrients.
+Large seeds like sunflower need 4-5 times more space than small seeds like broccoli, and correct spacing ensures strong stems, vibrant leaves, and robust flavor in your harvest.

 Getting the seed density right is the difference between a bountiful microgreens harvest and a disappointing crop.
 Too sparse and you'll waste growing space; too dense and your microgreens will compete for light and nutrients, leading to weak, leggy growth.